hamaluik/blog.hamaluik.ca/data/Post/2013-10-26-making-a-custom-teensy3-hid-joystick.md

 ---
 title: Making A Custom Teensy3 HID Joystick
 slug: making-a-custom-teensy3-hid-joystick
-summary: Well, as per probably 99% of blogs out there, I haven't updated this one in.. forever, which is unfortunate but surely not the end of the world.
-Anyway, I recently got married and for our wedding we decided we wanted to include some arcade games for a more unique, personal, and fun wedding experience.
-Me being the overly-ambitious type that I am decided it would be even more spectacular to create our own wedding arcade ("Wedcade" for short)!
-These actually turned out pretty decently in the end, and I'll try to write up a post or two about them (as well as the arcade cabinets!) later, but for now I want to talk about using the Teensy3 as a joystick (namely using Teensyduino).
 author: kenton
 published: 2013-10-26 02:59:00
 category: programming
 tags: Arduino, Teensy3, Tutorial, Unity
+preview_image: /assets/images/making-a-custom-teensy3-hid-joystick/making-a-custom-teensy3-hid-joystick.jpg
+preview_summary: I recently got married and for our wedding we decided we wanted to include some arcade games for a more unique, personal, and fun wedding experience.
+Me being the overly-ambitious type that I am decided it would be even more spectacular to create our own wedding arcade ("Wedcade" for short)!
+These actually turned out pretty decently in the end, and I'll try to write up a post or two about them (as well as the arcade cabinets!) later, but for now I want to talk about using the Teensy3 as a joystick (namely using Teensyduino).
 ---

-Well, as per probably 99% of blogs out there, I haven't updated this one in.. forever, which is unfortunate but surely not the end of the world.
-Anyway, I recently got married and for our wedding we decided we wanted to include some arcade games for a more unique, personal, and fun wedding experience.
+I recently got married and for our wedding we decided we wanted to include some arcade games for a more unique, personal, and fun wedding experience.
 Me being the overly-ambitious type that I am decided it would be even more spectacular to create our **own** wedding arcade ("Wedcade" for short)!
 These actually turned out pretty decently in the end, and I'll try to write up a post or two about them (as well as the arcade cabinets!) later, but for now I want to talk about using the Teensy3 as a joystick (namely using Teensyduino).

 <!-- PELICAN_END_SUMMARY -->